-Campus-Wide Waste Diversion
+Campus-wide Waste Diversion

 Our current campus waste diversion efforts (recycling, food composting, cardboard recycling, etc.), combine to produce an approximately 52% diversion rate.
+The 2020 Plan goal is to achieve 75% waste diversion rate.

-Zero Waste Los Angeles Memorial Coliseum
+Zero Waste (ZW) Los Angeles Memorial Coliseum

 The Los Angeles Memorial Coliseum adopted a goal of zero waste in the fall of 2015, moving all waste to compostable or recyclable items.
 In the first season, the program increased the diversion rate by 65%.
 The program expects to consistently achieve a 90% diversion rate – the industry standard for “zero waste” – for both USC and Los Angeles Rams games in the 2017 season.
 Student Volunteers also engage fans on recycling and composting at home.
 For more information, or to participate, please contact us at email@example.com.